openvswitch/ovs/Documentation/topics/dpdk/phy.rst

 kernel space driver - VFIO (Virtual Function I/O) and UIO (Userspace I/O) -
 along with a number of drivers for each option.
 We will demonstrate examples of both tools and will use the ``vfio-pci`` driver, which is the more secure, robust driver of those available.
-More information can be found in the `DPDK documentation <dpdk-drivers>`__.
+More information can be found in the `DPDK drivers documentation`_.

 To list devices using :command:`driverctl`, run::